Title and statement of responsibility area

 Biographical history

 Oscar Glennie Donovan was a 1906 graduate of Dalhousie Medical College.
-Born in Hantsford, Nova Scotia, on 22 May 1883 to John and Sarah Jane Donovan, he was raised in Truro and educated at Colchester County Academy.
-After a one-year residency at Victoria General Hospital, Halifax, he opened a medical practice in New Germany, Lunenberg County.
-In 1908 he married Lela Agnes Hamm of Mahone Bay, a graduate of the School of Nursing at Victoria General Hospital.
-Donovan served with the Canadian Army Medical Corps (CAMC) in 1911, 1912, 1913, 1914, and 1916 in Canada, England and France.
-In 1915 he served with the Royal Army Medical Corps.
-In 1917 he attested with the CAMC as a Captain with the Canadian Expeditionary Force and served overseas until March 1920.
-During World War Two he served as the Commanding Officer for the 22nd Reserve Field Ambulance.
-He twice received the Croix de Guerre.
-He died at his home in Halifax on January 25, 1945.
+Born in Hantsford, Nova Scotia, on 22 May 1883 to John and Sarah Jane Donovan, he was raised in Truro, and educated at Colchester County Academy.
+After a one-year residence at Victoria General Hospital, Halifax, he opened a medical practice in New Germany, Lunenberg County.
+In 1908 he married Lila Agnes Hamm of Mahone Bay, a graduate of the School of Nursing at Victoria General Hospital.
+In 1914 Dr. Donovan joined the Army as a Lieutenant.
+He enlisted with the Canadian Army Medical Corps in 1917 and served overseas as Captain and Commanding Officer for the 22nd Reserve Field Ambulance, during which he was twice awarded the Croix de Guerre.
+He died at his home in Halifax on 25 January 1945.

 Custodial history